Hannah Endicott-Douglas

-Hannah Endicott-Douglas (born November 29, 1994) is a Canadian actress from Toronto, Ontario.
-She is primarily known for her role in the television movie series The Good Witch.
+Hannah Endicott-Douglas (born November 29, 1994) is a Canadian actress.
+She is primarily known for her role as Lori Russell in the television film series The Good Witch.

+Early life

+Endicott-Douglas was born in Toronto to Valerie and Stephen Endicott-Douglas.
+Her older sister is fellow actress Vivien.

 Career

 Endicott-Douglas landed her first role at the age of nine in the 2004 television film Samantha: An American Girl Holiday.
 Her most notable roles are Young Anne Shirley in Anne of Green Gables: A New Beginning, Lori Russell on Good Witch and Ariel Peterson on Slasher.

-Personal life

-Endicott-Douglas is the younger sister of actress Vivien Endicott-Douglas.